Maxetow/Geotracer/README.md

-# Geoguessr Location Finder
+# Geotracer Lite (By Maxetow)

-Disclaimer this is an educational tool
+## Overview

-This is a powerful Tampermonkey tool designed to enhance your Geoguessr experience by automatically pinpointing the exact location.
-With this tool, you can easily score 5000 points by placing a marker at the precise coordinates provided by Google Street View data.
-Additionally, you can view the location on Google Maps directly within the game interface.
-The script offers customizable key bindings and settings to tailor the experience to your preferences.
+**Geotracer** is a powerful userscript designed to enhance your GeoGuessr experience by offering advanced map interaction tools.
+It intercepts specific Google Maps API requests to retrieve coordinates and places markers automatically, allowing you to score high and navigate with ease.

 ## Features

-- **Press `y`** to score 5000 Points
+- **Automatic Scoring**: Press 'Y' to place a marker in a safe mode.
+The marker is placed with a slight randomization to simulate a realistic guess.
-- **Press `c`** to open the location in Google Maps (Ctrl + `c` to close the map)
+- **Google Maps Integration**: Press 'C' to open the current location in Google Maps, providing a seamless way to explore the guessed location further.
+Opens an iframe on the website.
-- **Alt + `x`** to open settings and customize key bindings
+- **Safe Mode**: Ensures marker placement with a slight random offset to avoid detection and simulate human-like guesses

 ## Installation

 1. **Install Tampermonkey**